 For the buffet, Michelle repurposed vintage bakeware as serve-yourself vessels.
 Halved grapefruits top a vintage cake stand.
 Cut-up berries go in a vintage yellowware mixing bowl.
 “Their visual appeal makes them perfect for serving family-style,” Michelle says.

 Go Easy on the Details

 This is no time for formal chargers or fussy napkin folds.
-Skip place mats and try adding visual interest to your breakfast table with a basic cloth runner (the gingham version here comes from vintage dealer Mike Seratt of the Prized Pig).
+Skip place mats and try adding visual interest to your breakfast table with a basic cloth runner.
 As for a centerpiece, a charmingly rustic wooden cutting board can stand in nicely.
 “It’s a perfect substitute for a tray,” says Michelle, who used hers to group together a vintage creamer and sugar bowl along with flower-filled glass bottles in a variety of shapes and sizes.